-1Special Food and Nutrition Department, 2Crops Technology Research Department, 3Bread and Pasta Research Department,
+1Special Food and Nutrition Department, 2Crops Technology Research Department, 3Bread and Pasta Research Department, mulation of lipids, which affects body weight.

 In recent years, healthy and low- caloric bakery products have been widely demanded.
 The purpose of this study was to produce low-fat cake using water extracts of psyllium,